Medvedev Visits Denmark

 Click here to view the TRF thread.Filed under Danish Royals

-Tagged Bilateral Relations, Crown Prince Frederik, Crown Princess Mary, Margrethe II, President Medvedev, Prime Minister L.L.
-Rasmussen, Prince Henrik the Prince Consort, Russia, State Visit.
+Tagged Bilateral Relations, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Margrethe II of Denmark, President Medvedev of Russia, Prime Minister L.L.
+Rasmussen of Denmark, Prince Henrik the Prince Consort, Russia, State Visit.